Smack dab in the middle of the Washington coast, near the beach town of Ocean Shores, you will find the lovely, unpretentious Ocean City State Park.

 Services & supplies

-A concessionnaire has firewood and ice for sale during the summer months.
+Firewood is sold in the Welcome Center during office hours.
 All services and supplies are available in the town of Ocean Shores, about 1.5 miles south.
 Horse rentals can usually be found at the Chance a la Mer and Oyehut ocean beach entrances.
 Moped rentals are available at various locations in the area.
 The nearest hospital is in Aberdeen.
 Ocean Shores has emergency medical technicians.